riodelphino/preview.vifm/README.md

    - Preview image/video as jpg
    - Faster previewing with cache files
    - Batch generation for all matched files in current dir
-   - Modifiable graphic protocol to preview
+   - Modifiable graphic protocol command
-   - Logging
+   - Logging for debug

 ## Ensured to work